Skip to main content

 • Combination treatments.
 Microneedling can also be combined with other treatments, such as platelet-rich plasma (PRP) or topical serums.1

 Since microneedling has the potential to reach nerves, blood vessels and other living tissue, the rules around who can perform it vary from state to state.
-Some states require a licensed professional (such as a dermatologist or plastic surgeon), while others may allow aestheticians to do so.
-Any practitioner of microneedling requires a certification in the procedure itself.4
+Some states require medical professionals such as dermatologists or plastic surgeons, while others allow aestheticians to do so.4

 Below is a breakdown of the average cost** of microneedling for all 50 states and the District of Columbia:3